 Nooks and Crannies by Jessica Lawson

 Nooks and Crannies is an intriguing story about a young girl with horrible parents.
 Just before she’s about to be sent to an orphanage, she learns that she just might be a rich someone’s heir and have the chance to live happily ever after.
-Once at the Countess’s home, she must use her detective skills to figure out what is going on with the disappearing kids and scary Countess.
+Once at the Countess’s home, she must use her detective skills to figure out what is happening with the disappearing kids and scary Countess.
 My daughter’s book club loved this story.

 Belly Up by Stuart Gibbs